drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/02.on-site-gateways/01.creating-payments/docs.md

 ```

 #### Exception handling
-If an exception is thrown by `createPayment`, that error message is hidden from the customer, for security reasons.
+If an exception thrown by `createPayment` is an instance of `DeclineException` or `PaymentGatewayException` (or of a class that extends one of them), the error message is hidden from the customer for security reasons.
+(These two exception classes are in the `Drupal\commerce_payment\Exception` namespace.)
+Note that any other exception thrown **will not be handled at all and will likely result in a blank screen or other undesirable outcome.**

 Here is the code in `Drupal\commerce_payment\Plugin\Commerce\CheckoutPane\PaymentProcess` that handles the `createPayment` exceptions:

 ```php
 catch (DeclineException $e) {